 Neanderthals’ Extinction: International Trade Analysis

-Published 17 January 2022.
+Published Date: 17 January 2022.
 Latest Update: 20 January 2024

-Why Neanderthals’ Population has started to reduce in Europe at around 50,000 BP until full Extinction around 25,000 BP?
+Why Neanderthals’ Population has started to reduce in Europe at around 50,000 BP until their full Extinction around 25,000 BP?

 The literature provides many explanations for the extinction of the Neanderthals, such as natural disasters and climate change, despite that Homo Sapiens and Neanderthals shared the same environment in Europe and even the same caves at the same period of time, which leads to the mystery of the Neanderthals’ Extinction.
-However, none of the extinction explanations focuses on the Neanderthals’ International Trade.
+However, none of the extinction’s explanations focuses on the Neanderthals’ International Trade.
 On the one hand, the international trade of Neanderthals highlights their intelligence ability, but on the other, it may give an alternative explanation for their extinction.

 Alternative Explanation for Neanderthals’ Extinction due to International Trade